Kaffu093/KaffuVSCodeTheme/ReadMe.md

 ### Through the Visual Studio Code Marketplace 📦

-- Open the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) and search for `Cappuccino's Theme` or go to the [Cappuccino's Theme](https://marketplace.visualstudio.com/items?itemName=Cappuccino093.CappuccinoVSCodeTheme) page.
+- Open the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) and search for `Kaffu's Theme` or go to the [Kaffu's Theme](https://marketplace.visualstudio.com/items?itemName=Kaffu093.KaffuVSCodeTheme) page.
 - Click on the `Install` button.
 - Click on the `Reload` button.
-- Go to `File > Preferences > Color Theme` and select `Cappuccino Theme`.
+- Go to `File > Preferences > Color Theme` and select `Kaffu Theme`.

 ### Through the VSIX File 📦

-- Download the [.vsix](https://github.com/Cappuccino093/CappuccinoVSCodeTheme/releases) from the releases section.
+- Download the [.vsix](https://github.com/Kaffu093/KaffuVSCodeTheme/releases) from the releases section.
 - Open Visual Studio Code.
 - Go to `File > Preferences > Extensions`.
 - Click on the `...` button and select `Install from VSIX...`.
 - Select the `.vsix` file.
 - Click on the `Reload` button.
-- Go to `File > Preferences > Color Theme` and select `Cappuccino Theme`.
+- Go to `File > Preferences > Color Theme` and select `Kaffu Theme`.

 ## Contributing 🤝